 Vacancies are also handled by specialist recruitment agencies, such as Principal People.

 The HSE provides a clearly defined training route.
-New entrants complete the Regulators' Training Programme (RTP), which lasts for two years and leads to a Diploma in Regulatory Health and Safety.
-Practical training is conducted on the job.
-Attendance at appropriate discipline conferences and training events will also be expected.
+As a new entrant, you will complete the Regulators' Training Programme (RTP), which lasts for three years and leads to a postgraduate diploma in Occupational Safety and Health.
+This includes practical training on the job alongside attendance at appropriate discipline conferences and training events.
+However, HSE is in the process of modernising the RTP to a blended learning approach.

-Trainee inspectors within the HSE are appointed to one of the area offices around the UK.
-Each office has a number of specialist industry groups and trainees normally gain experience in several of these over the two-year training period.
+As a trainee inspector within the HSE, you'll be appointed to one of the area offices around the UK.
+Each office has a number of specialist industry groups and you'll normally gain experience in several of these over the three-year training period.

-Trainees initially accompany and observe experienced inspectors before carrying out supervised site visits themselves.
-With experience, trainees become involved in a national interest group responsible for a particular industry throughout the UK.
+Initially, you should expect to accompany and observe experienced inspectors before carrying out supervised site visits yourself.
+With experience, you can become involved in a national interest group responsible for a particular industry throughout the UK.

-During this time, trainees develop a wide range of contacts, including:
+During this time, you'll develop a range of contacts, including:

 - safety officers;